Conference Presentation Descriptions 2025

 Video of a wolf killing a foraging beaver: insight into the mechanism underlying how wolves influence beaver foraging?

 In September 2023, we opportunistically recorded a video on a remote camera of a wolf killing an adult beaver, providing direct evidence of how wolves kill beavers.
-The camera also recorded beaver foraging activity before and after the kill, providing a unique opportunity to observe changes in foraging behavior of the surviving beavers at the pond in response to predation.
+The camera also recorded beaver foraging activity before and after the kill, providing a unique opportunity to observe changes in foraging behavior of the surviving beavers at the pond.

 Dan Gardoqui (Lead with Nature)